 The directors anticipate that all of the relevant pronouncements will be adopted in the Group's accounting policy for the first period beginning after the effective date of the pronouncement.
-The directors are currently assessing the possible impact of these new or revised standards on the Group's results and financial position in the first year of application.
-The directors consider that these new standards and amendments are unlikely to have a material impact to the Group's financial statements.
+The directors are currently assessing the possible impact of these revised standards on the Group's results and financial position in the first year of application.
+The directors consider that these amendments are unlikely to have a material impact to the Group's consolidated financial statements.

-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. ACCOUNTING POLICIES

-4.1 Business combination and basis of consolidation
+4.1 Basis of consolidation